mwangdakota/pages-uswds-jekyll/pages/apply.md

 <h1 class="page-title">How to apply</h1>

 <p class="text-medium">
-Learn about our recommended Phase I application timeline, how to prepare your proposal, and what to expect once you submit.
+Learn about our Phase I application timeline, how to prepare your Project Pitch, and what to expect once you submit your Project Pitch or full proposal.
 {% if site.app_process == "inactive" %}
 Details for the next {{ site.deadline }} deadline will be posted in {{ site.solicitation_released }} in the upcoming solicitations.
 {% endif %}